justmarkham/pycon-2018-tutorial/README.md

 # Using pandas for Better (and Worse) Data Science

-This tutorial was be presented by [Kevin Markham](http://www.dataschool.io/about/) at PyCon on May 10, 2018.
+This tutorial was presented by [Kevin Markham](http://www.dataschool.io/about/) at PyCon on May 10, 2018.

 ## Jupyter notebook